Why? Because unless you’re keeping your customer in mind every step of the way, you could be missing out.

 Once you establish this map of the customer journey, you’ll be able to evaluate the experience and make improvements where necessary.

-Your business might have a superior product, dynamic shopping cart or top-notch customer support team, but they won’t amount to much if your customers have trouble accessing them.
-Smoothing out the touchpoints on the entire transaction with the customer in mind will improve customer satisfaction and customer loyalty.
+Your business may have a superior product, dynamic shopping trolley or top-notch customer support team, but this won’t count for much if your customers have trouble accessing them.
+Smoothing out the touchpoints across the entire transaction with the customer in mind will improve customer satisfaction and customer loyalty.